fullstackhero/blazor-starter-kit/README.md

 Meanwhile here is a quick video uploaded to my Facebook page (https://www.facebook.com/codewithmukesh/posts/269621381402304)

 # Getting Started 🦸

+> **Important**
+If you are already using Blazor v1.x, make sure that you drop your existing database and re-update your database using the CLI as there are couple of new migrations added that may clash with your existing schema.
+Also, install the latest version of BlazorHero.

 The easiest way to get started with Blazor Hero is to install the [NuGet package](https://www.nuget.org/packages/BlazorHero.CleanArchitecture/) and run `dotnet new BlazorHero.CleanArchitecture`: